-Waiting lists for admission will remain open until the 31 December 2016 and will then be discarded.
+Waiting lists for admission will remain open until the 31 December 2017 and will then be discarded.
 Parents may apply for their child's name to be reinstated until the end of the academic year when the list will be discarded.

 Waiting lists will not be fixed following the offer of places.
 They are subject to change.
+When a new child joins the waiting list, all applicants on that list will be re-ranked to ensure that the list is always maintained in oversubscription criteria order.
 This means that a child's waiting list position during the year could go up or down.
 Any late applicants accepted will be added to the school's list in accordance with the school's oversubscription criteria.